Got some hardcore outdoor adventures planned on your next trip abroad? If there’s anything you don’t want to skimp out on, it’s proper footwear.

 Table of Contents

-- The North Face Women’s Ultra Fastpack II Mid GTX
+- The North Face Ultra Fastpack II Mid GTX

-- Adidas Outdoor Women’s Terrex Swift R Mid GTX
+- Adidas Outdoor Terrex Swift R Mid GTX

-The best hiking boots for women of 2018: The top 12 picks
+The best women’s hiking boots of 2019: The top 12 picks

 Let’s talk for a second about women’s hiking boots.
 Sure, they aren’t the most stylish footwear out there for travellers nor are they overly convenient.
 And for minimalist packers, these clunky things will weigh down your pack more than you might be prepared for.